- Religion and Philosophy»

-The Pastoral Office of the Modern Church is not Biblical
+The Pastoral Office within the Modern Church System is not Biblical

-The head Pastor is a fundamental figure within the church system who is met with praise, accolades, and reliance upon to dispel God's word to the masses.
-He is most often on the top of the hierarchical ladder, or status as the main focal figure to render out theological interpretations within the church institution.
-He/she is often trained and graduated as a professional from a seminary who has met the criteria, or qualifications to maintain their position.
+The head Pastor is a fundamental figure within the church system who is met with praise, accolades and reliance upon to dispel God's word to the masses.
+He is most often on the top of the hierarchical ladder or status as the main focal figure to render out theological interpretations within the church institution.
+He or she is often trained and graduated as a professional from a seminary who has met the criteria or qualifications to maintain their position.

-What would happen if the office of the head Pastor was removed from the church altogether?
+What would happen if the office of the head Pastor was removed from the church system altogether?

 Could the church still function, or would it completely dissolve without a prominent figure to man the helm?

-What may come as a surprise is that the pastoral function among the early ekklesia looks quite different to the the office of the head pastor in the modern churches today.
+What may come as a surprise is that the pastoral function among the early ekklesia looks quite different to the the office of the head Pastor in the modern churches today.
 The facts of history and Scriptural context will serve as evidence that this is the truth.
-Before you read any further, it is important to leave your personal feelings at the door because many will have friends and family who fill the head pastoral office somewhere.
-This is not meant as an attack on them as individuals, but a critical examination the office of the head Pastor.
+Before you read any further, it is important to leave your personal feelings at the door because many will have friends and family who fill the head Pastoral office somewhere.
+This is not meant as an attack on them as individuals, but a critical examination of their vocation.